Ciudad Satélite: Education, culture and sports

 Satélite has some private schools as well as a couple of public junior high schools.
 School competition is officially low but is a big issue of pride for many "satelucos".
 The area houses the UNAM Faculty of Superior Studies at Acatlán and a Universidad del Valle de Mexico (UVM) university campus.

 Some of Mexico's Olympic medallists have lived or currently live here, including Carlos Mercenario, Soraya Jiménez, Dolores Knoll, and Fernando Platas.
 In the lower zone of Boulevares, almost next to Acatlán Town, are the fields of the zone representative teams, such as the Buccaneers (Bucaneros), the Cowboys (Vaqueros), the Black Dogs (Perros Negros), and the Redskins (Pieles Rojas).
 There is also a local soccer football league, Liga de Fútbol Satélite.

-Cultural exports from Satélite include classical tenor Rolando Villazón, the members of the band Café Tacvba, troubadour Fernando Delgadillo, and rock band Dildo.
+Cultural exports from Satélite include classical tenor Rolando Villazón, the members of the band Café Tacvba, troubadour Fernando Delgadillo.

-In the 60s, Monseñor Jose de Jesus Lopez created ARDECUSA (Arte Deporte y Cultura de Satélite, in Spanish), a group of young people that enhanced the Cultural and sports life in Satelite through Theatre, Choirs, groups, sports teams, newspapers, and others.
-The most famous were Coro Genesis (founded by Gerardo Bru and Hilda and Gustavo Anaya) that was the only choir in the area that won 3 times the GYCAS (Grupos y Coros del Area Satélite).
-Also, Gerardo Bru was the President of ARDECUSA for many years and the group presented most of the very memorable Musicals like Seven Brides for Seven Brothers, The King and I, Something´s Afoot, Godspell, Grease, and Anything Goes.